Created for expats living in Japan

 Website: http://sakurakai.org/en/en_home.html

-Address: Multiple venues (please check the website)
+Address: Multiple venues (Please check the website)

 Japanese Language Classes in Shinjuku-ku

-Shinjuku City Japanese-Language Classes (SJC)
+SJC/Shinjuku City Japanese-Language Classes

 Website: https://www.regasu-shinjuku.or.jp/?p=630

-Address: Multiple venues (please check the website)
+Address: Multiple venues (Please check the website)

 These classes are a nice way to learn Japanese language for beginners.
 Please note that students in middle school or younger are not eligible to apply.
-When applying for these classes, Shinjuku-ku residents will be given priority.
+When applying for one of these classes, Shinjuku-ku residents will be given priority.

 Waseda Hoshien Japanese Volunteer Circle